-The officer may ask near the beginning of your interview, "Are there any changes to your application?"
+The USCIS officer might ask, near the beginning of your interview, "Are there any changes to your application?"
 Be prepared to provide corrections.
 Most changes are not a problem.

-If, for example, you have had another child, be prepared with the child's exact name and a copy of the birth certificate.
+If, for example, you have had another child, be ready with the child's exact name and a copy of the birth certificate.
 Or, if you have taken a trip outside the United States, bring a list of the exact dates and other information that the N-400 asks for regarding trips (and, of course, make sure that none of those trips broke the continuity of your U.S. residence).